Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Deep-learning framework

-Stochastic gradient descent \citep{10.1214/aoms/1177729586} is commonly used to optimize modern large-scale deep-learning models.
-Motivated by stochastic methods' efficiency benefits, at the same time constrained by the ever-growing dataset size and limited GPU memory (usually on the order of 10 GB) for parallel computation, model parameters are iteratively optimized over a small batch of data, colloquially known as a mini-batch, randomly sampled from the full dataset.
+Large-scale deep-learning models are often optimized using stochastic gradient descent \citep{kiefer1952stochastic}, motivated by stochastic methods' efficiency benefits, at the same time constrained by the ever-growing dataset size and limited GPU memory (usually on the order of 10 GB) for parallel computation.
+Model parameters are iteratively optimized over a small batch of data, colloquially known as a mini-batch, randomly sampled from the full dataset.
 If iterating over all $N$ samples in a dataset is considered an \textit{epoch}, then training a model with $n$ samples in a mini-batch means the model updates about $ \lfloor\frac{N}{n}\rfloor$ times in an epoch \citep{2016arXiv160604838B}.

-Having the entire \textit{HST ACS/WFC} dataset sliced and stored in $256^2$ pixels image stamps, \cite{2020ApJ...889...24Z} adopted the \texttt{U-Net}'s data-sampling approach that randomly draws $n\times256^2$ image samples as a mini-batch \citep{2015arXiv150504597R}.
-This widely adopted sampling approach is unsuitable for ground-based astronomical images: a small $256^2$ stamp might not include a single CR making the stamp not useful for training.
+\edit1{By slicing \textit{HST ACS/WFC} images into $256^2$ pixel stamps, deepCR \citep{2020ApJ...889...24Z} samples a mini-batch from a dataset of fixed stamps.
+However, this approach} is unsuitable for ground-based astronomical images featuring much lower CR rates: a small $256^2$ stamp might not include a single CR, making many of the samples less useful for training.

-Recall that each sample in the LCO CR dataset is a multi-extension \texttt{FITS} including a sequence of three images between $2K\times2K$ and $4K\times4K$ pixels.
+Recall that each sample in the LCO CR dataset is a multi-extension \texttt{FITS} including three images between $2K\times2K$ and $4K\times4K$ pixels.
 This design empowers a more flexible data-sampling strategy than having the dataset stored in a fixed size.
-The \texttt{Cosmic-CoNN} framework could crop a stamp of any size up to the entire image from each \texttt{FITS}, ensuring a decent count of CRs in every mini-batch.
-By sampling only one stamp from each \texttt{FITS} sequence, we also avoided similar observation and improved data representation in a mini-batch.
+The Cosmic-CoNN framework could crop a stamp of any size, up to the entire image from each \texttt{FITS}, ensuring a reasonable number of CRs in every mini-batch.
 The sparsity of source and CR in ground-based astronomical data motivated us to increase the sampling stamp size to $1024^2$ pixels.
-A larger area is more likely to include all three types of features: sources, CRs, and background in a single stamp.
+A larger area is more likely to include all three types of features: sources, CRs, and background in a single stamp and also provides more spatial and contextual information for the convolution operations in CNN models.

-We conducted extensive experiments and proved that CR-detection models optimize more effectively on larger stamps than on many small stamps.
-In Fig.~\ref{fig:training_evaluation} (solid orange vs.\ solid blue), we compare two models' training progress with stamp size being the only difference.
-Let $n$ be the number of samples in a mini-batch.
-We used $n=10$ for the $1024^2$ stamps and $n=160$ for the $256^2$ stamps to ensure the models were seeing the same number of pixels in a mini-batch.
-Models trained on larger stamps always converge to a better minimum, in less iterations, and less wall-clock time.